 If you do pick a hotel that isn’t on location of the convention, check to make sure how much parking is.
 Most hotels offer free parking that are off location of the convention center.
 And if you’re not driving, make sure that the hotel has a shuttle that will take you to the convention or at least if there is a bus route that’s easy to take.

 If the hotel provides, make good use of the amenities.
 If there’s a mini fridge available, ask for it.
 Some other amenities that may be offered could be a microwave, iron and ironing board, mini fridge, rollaway bed (good for last minute people that decide that they want to come to the con or those that dread sleeping on the floor), and even ice boxes.
 Don’t go overboard with packing food.
 Most hotels have a ton of restaurants nearby (or even in the lobby) that will deliver to your door.
 Every hotel operates differently.
 There will be food vendors at most conventions as well, but it is also smart to bring your own snacks too.

-Okay one of the most important things to attending an anime con is cosplay.
+One of the most fun elements to attending an anime con is cosplay.
 Not a requirement but you will just have a much more awesome time if you do choose to don a unique costume.
 Decide if you want to cosplay for the convention or not.
-I’ll say that about 1/3 of con attendees do cosplay.
-If cosplaying is not for you, no problem.
+I’ll say that about 1/3 of con attendees do cosplay, but if cosplaying is not for you, no problem.
 Don’t worry about it at all.
 But I will say that you might want to suggest it.